mbensmida/sphinx-poc/docs/Administration.rst

 |image4|

--  Notification types: Enables or disables notification types globally.
+-  **Notification types**: Enables or disables notification types globally.

    -  Notification: Name and categories of the notifications.

    -  Title: Title of the notification that will be shown in the email.

-   -  Enable: Enables or disables sending the email notifications for each corresponding notification type.
+   -  Enable: Enables or disables sending notifications types for each corresponding notification type.
+Checking the option enables the notofications channels, unchecking it disables it:

+      - *Email Notifications*: For sending emails notifications.

+      - *Mobile Push notifications*: For pushing pop up notifications in mobile devices.

+      - *On-Site Notifications*: For sending On-site notifications.

--  Name: Defines the display name of the email sender in the **From** field.
+-  **Name**: Defines the display name of the email sender in the *From* field.

--  Address: Defines the email address of the sender in the **From** field.
+-  **Address**: Defines the email address of the sender in the *From* field.
 It must be in the correct form, such as username@abc.com.

 .. note::	 -  Once a notification type is disabled, it will disappear from the Notification Settings page of all users, and no new notification of this type is sent anymore.